abhisheknirmal02-lab/Loan-Data-Analysis/README.md

 # Loan-Data-Analysis
-# 📊 Bank Loan Report — Power BI Dashboard
+# 📊 USA Loan Analysis Report — Power BI Dashboard

-A comprehensive, multi-page **bank loan analytics dashboard** built in Power BI, designed to give financial analysts and stakeholders deep visibility into loan portfolio performance, borrower risk, and funding trends — all in one interactive report.
+A comprehensive, multi-page **usa loan analytics dashboard** built in Power BI, designed to give financial analysts and stakeholders deep visibility into loan portfolio performance, borrower risk, and funding trends — all in one interactive report.

 ---